GiIrendra/Unblock/README.md

 # Unblock
 https://unblock003.netlify.app/ </br>
-•<b>Led<b> the development of a Blockchain-powered platform to revolutionize event proposal processes, enhancing trust and transparency within academic institutions.
+•<b>Led<b> the development of a Blockchain-powered platform to revolutionize event proposal processes, enhancing trust and transparency within academic institutions.</br>
-• Implemented NEXT.js and Blockchain technology, resulting in a 30% reduction in event approval time and a 40% increase in student engagement due to transparent operations.
+•/ Implemented NEXT.js and Blockchain technology, resulting in a 30% reduction in event approval time and a 40% increase in student engagement due to transparent operations.</br>
-• Solved the problem of trust in event management by using a decentralized ledger to ensure verifiable and tamper-proof records
+•/ Solved the problem of trust in event management by using a decentralized ledger to ensure verifiable and tamper-proof records

 ## Getting Started